Through the Valley (The Last of Us): Music

-The episode features a cover of Shawn James's (left) song "Through the Valley" performed by Ashley Johnson (right), who portrayed Ellie in the games and Anna in the series; her cover featured in the second game and its marketing.
+The episode features a cover of Shawn James's (left) song "Through the Valley" performed by Ashley Johnson (right), who portrayed Ellie in the games and Anna in the series; her cover was featured in the second game and its marketing.

 The episode ends with a cover of Shawn James's song "Through the Valley" performed by Ashley Johnson, who portrayed Ellie in the games and Ellie's mother Anna in the series.
-Johnson's cover featured in the second game and its marketing; the one featured in the episode is a blend of her original performance and a new recording, which adds a softer version of the second verse to better fit the scenes.
+Johnson's cover was previously featured in the second game and its marketing; the one featured in the episode is a blend of her original performance and a new recording, which adds a softer version of the second verse to better fit the scenes.
 Streams of Johnson's original cover increased by 1,005% on Spotify in the United States after the episode aired.
 Mazin felt its usage reflected Anna's love for Ellie during the scene wherein Ellie mourns Joel, essentially placing both of Ellie's parents within the sequence.
 He found some lyrics represented the episode's events—while Jackson may be saved, souls have been damned—and others reflected an unachievable desire for its characters: